 - Canada — Port of Shanghai to Vancouver, 14–18 days transit

 All shipments include: COA, MSDS, packing list, commercial invoice, and bill of lading.
 Fumigation certificate available for wood pallet shipments.
 See our coal washing application guide and sand washing guide for more mining-specific information.
+For gold and copper mining specifically, also check our gold mining PAM guide and copper mining PAM guide.

 Get APAM Samples for Your Mine